 The surgeon bases his/her decisions on the patient's medical history, symptoms, radiographic findings, as well as the degree and angle of the vertebral slip.
-Patients who use tobacco or are obese are known to have lower rates of success with fusion.
-Nicotine hampers the fusion process and obesity places excessive weight on the lumbar spine.
+Patients who use tobacco or who are overweight are known to experience lower rates of success with fusion.
+Nicotine hampers the fusion process and being overweight places excessive weight on the lumbar spine.

 Spinal Fusion and Instrumentation for Spondylolisthesis